openmsi/openmsipython/README.md

 1. Changing the size of the individual file chunks: add the `--chunk_size [n_bytes]` argument where `[n_bytes]` is the desired chunk size in bytes. `[n_bytes]` must be a nonzero power of two (the default is 16384).

 ### upload_data_files_added_to_directory
 This module uploads any files that are added to a given directory path to a topic on a cluster using the same "chunking" idea as above.
-This program is a platform-independent version of the Open MSI Directory Stream Service that runs interactively on the command line.
+It also preserves subdirectory structure relative to the watched directory.This program is a platform-independent version of the Open MSI Directory Stream Service that runs interactively on the command line.
 To run it in the most common use case, enter the following command and arguments:

 `upload_data_files_added_to_directory [directory_path] --config [config_file_path] --topic_name [name_of_topic]`